freqtrade/freqtrade/docs/plotting.md

 python3 scripts/plot_dataframe.py --db-url sqlite:///tradesv3.dry_run.sqlite -p BTC/ETH
 ```

-To polt trades from a backtesting result, use `--export-filename <filename>`
+To plot trades from a backtesting result, use `--export-filename <filename>`

 ``` bash
 python3 scripts/plot_dataframe.py --export-filename user_data/backtest_data/backtest-result.json -p BTC/ETH
 ```

-To plot a test strategy the strategy should have first be backtested.
+To plot a custom strategy the strategy should have first be backtested.
 The results may then be plotted with the -s argument:

 ``` bash